leobeosab/RyanWise.Me/jekyll/_posts/2019-05-13-python-with-apex.markdown

   "description": "Collection of lmabda functions to accomplish tasks of a sort", "memory": 128,
   "timeout": 5,
-  "role": "arn:aws:iam::910144801136:role/AWSAPITools_lambda_function"
+  "role": "arn:aws:iam::910144801136:role/AWSAPITools_lambda_function" // Note this is just my role, yours that you create will be different
 }
 ```

 Now onto the actual functions directory which will (obviously) hold our functions' code.
 The directory will be made up of folders with the name of whatever function you want it to hold.
-Within each directory will be an index file, necessary dependencies, and an optional function.json file.
+Each folder will contain an index file, necessary dependencies, and an optional function.json file.

 ### Project Structure
 ```